ElenaAntonelli/AIDS-patient-ml-analysis/README.md

 ## Attribute Information

+ In this project, the version with 5,000 instances and 23 features was used.
 The dataset contains the following attributes:

 | Attribute | Description |
 |---|---|